Post Treatment Lyme Disease Syndrome

-Post-Treatment Lyme Disease Syndrome (PTLDS) is descriptive of how the disease is defined, a disease that occurs after an initial Lyme disease diagnosis is treated but not cured.
-Lyme disease results from an infection with Borrelia burgdorferi, which are carried by ticks.
-Most Lyme disease cases can be cured with 2 to 4 weeks of antibiotics, for some cases several debilitating symptoms will remain and becomes diagnosed as PTLDS.
+(PTLDS)/Chronic Lyme/Persistent Lyme are all names of a disease that results from an infection with Borrelia burgdorferi, which are carried by ticks.
+Although most Lyme disease cases can be cured in two to four weeks with antibiotics, for some cases several debilitating symptoms will remain and become PTLDS, Chronic Lyme or Persistent Lyme.

 “An estimated 2 million individuals are living with PTLD in 2020, making it a significant public health concern.
 The cost of care for PTLD is likely to be profound, due to the chronicity of symptoms, their severity, and the large number of affected individuals.
 Due to the lack of a case definition or objective quantifiable biomarkers, public and private insurance does not recognize PTLD or bear the costs of this treatment, which are paid by patients themselves.

 Better diagnostic tests to identify both acute Lyme disease as well as the transition to PTLD are urgently needed.
 Additionally, we need better definition of biomarkers that could be used as measurable treatment endpoints in clinical trials, which would lead to improved treatment.
 Since immune dysfunctions accompany long-term symptoms, more understanding of immune responses in both people who have recovered, as well as those who continue to be ill would help clarify the process of disease.

 Hopefully, with improved definition of persistent symptoms and more effective treatment, few, if any, will progress to PTLD. “